noitran/php-design-patterns/src/Creational/Singleton/README.md

 	> Singleton objects are responsible of both their purpose and controlling the number of instances the produce, while the Single Responsibility Principle states that:
 	> … every class should have a single responsibility, and that responsibility should be entirely encapsulated by the class.

-	But in my opinion this can be avoided by using abstract singletons and subclassing, which is shown in my example, when parent singleton takes instance count controlling and child singletons are responsible for business logic.
-But still responibilities are strongly coupled through inheritance...
+	But in my opinion, this can be avoided by using abstract singletons and subclassing, which is shown in my example, when parent singleton takes instance count controlling and child singletons are responsible for business logic.
+But still, responsibilities are strongly coupled through inheritance...

-2. Impossible to unit test client code if using Singleton in classical way by calling ::getInstance(), and brakes **Dependency Inversion Principle (DIP)**
+2. Impossible to unit test client code if classically using Singleton by calling ::getInstance(), and brakes **Dependency Inversion Principle (DIP)**

-	At example if QueryBuilder class will use Singleton DB connector, which will be called via getInstance(), then it will be impossible to unit test QueryBuilder class without actually touching the database.
+	For example, if the QueryBuilder class will use Singleton DB connector, which will be called via getInstance(), then it will be impossible to unit test the QueryBuilder class without actually touching the database.

 	```php
 	<?php